Tech-N-Science/FunwithScience/ideas.md

 6) Working on the CSS part of the website (Home, Contact, About us)

-7) If time permits we can start with Backend like login, signup, my profile, quiz score and son on.
+7) Start with Backend like login, signup, my profile, quiz score and son on.

 8) Working on the design part of the quiz section and questions section - Using CSS